← BACK TO LOG

 The Mg b mask on K-class was the surprise.
 Accuracy went from 0.938 to 0.938.
 Zero change.
 The 95% confidence interval straddled zero.
 The p-value against the random-window null was 0.866.
 The K-class classifier was not using Mg b.

 Two further pivot pairs corroborated the substitution.
 Masking Na D on K-class produced almost no change (Δ = -0.007, CI includes zero).
 Masking Ca I on K-class produced exactly zero change.
-The K-class achieves its 94% recall without measurable causal dependence on three of the canonical neutral-metal diagnostics.
+The K-class achieves its 94% recall without measurable functional dependence on three of the canonical neutral-metal diagnostics.

 What the K-class reads instead